 Kant thought that the solution to sexual objectification is marriage.
+This is because he conceived this relationship as one of perfect equality and reciprocity between the spouses.
+Each of them surrenders his or her person to the other and receives the person of the other in return.
+This way, Kant believed, neither of them is objectified by losing his or her person (For a detailed discussion of Kantian marriage see Herman 1993 and Papadaki 2010b.).
 For Dworkin and MacKinnon, however, Kant's suggested solution is inappropriate.
 Objectification, according to these feminists, is present within all heterosexual relationships in our society and harms women's humanity.
 Marriage, or any other heterosexual relationship for that matter, is clearly not regarded as an exception by them.
 According to MacKinnon and Dworkin, the way to fight objectification is to fight gender inequality, which is created and sustained by men's consumption of pornography.
 They take it that pornography has power and authority over its audience (men and boys).
 This view is also defended by Langton, who argues that it does not matter that the speech of pornographers is not generally held in high esteem.
 What matters, rather, is that men and boys learn about sex primarily through pornography.
 Pornography passes the message to its audience that women are objects readily available for men's consumption (Langton 1993, 312).

 The view that pornography has this amount of influence over men and plays such a central role in women's objectification has received criticism.
 Deborah Cameron and Elizabeth Frazer question the idea that men are conditioned to behave in certain ways as a consequence of pornography consumption.
 What is problematic with this idea, according to them, is that men are presented as incapable of critically interpreting pornographic materials, and as simply imitating what they see in pornography (Cameron & Frazer 2000, 248–251).